alexdapunt/mailas-blog/content/post/lofoten-islands-by-campervan.md

 There are different company and option to rent a campervan in the Lofoten directly.

-* We use the [https://www.lofotenvanlife.no/](https://www.lofotenvanlife.no/ "https://www.lofotenvanlife.no/") as we fell in love with their old timer campervan (they even have option for automatic transmission)
+* We used the [https://www.lofotenvanlife.no/](https://www.lofotenvanlife.no/ "https://www.lofotenvanlife.no/") as we fell in love with their old timer campervan (they even have options for automatic transmission)
 * [https://www.lofotenvwcamper.com/vw-campers/](https://www.lofotenvwcamper.com/vw-campers/ "https://www.lofotenvwcamper.com/vw-campers/") (in svolvaer, lekens or hennisvager)
 * [https://www.vansofnorway.com/](https://www.vansofnorway.com/ "https://www.vansofnorway.com/")
 * In Tromso yon can rent one of the artic campers [https://arcticcampers.no/](https://arcticcampers.no/ "https://arcticcampers.no/")